Why Obama 'Hope' artist hates Trump...but won't draw Hillary

 In 2008, Shepard Fairey's "Hope" -- the now iconic blue red poster depicting then presidential candidate Barack Obama -- went viral, becoming the defining image of his campaign.

-"The poster changed graphic design history," says Carol A. Wells, the founder and executive director of the Center for the Study of Political Graphics
+"The poster changed graphic design history," says Carol A. Wells, the founder and executive director of the Center for the Study of Political Graphics, who points to the many ways the image's styling has been replicated around the world.

 1/13 – "Greater than Fear"